silo-finance/silo-contracts-v2/certora/specs/silo/README.md

   Implementation: rule `VS_Silo_totalBorrowAmount`

 - shareDebtToke.balanceOf(user) is not zero => protectedShareToken.balanceOf(user) + collateralShareToken.balanceOf(user) is zero
+  Implementation: rule `VS`

 - share token totalSypply is not 0 => share token totalSypply <= Silo._total[ISilo.AssetType.*].assets. \
   share token totalSypply is 0 <=> Silo._total[ISilo.AssetType.*].assets is 0
+  Implementation: rule `VS`

+- balance of the silo should never be less than Silo._total[ISilo.AssetType.Protected].assets
+  Implementation: rule `VS`

+- Available liquidity returned by the 'getLiquidity' fn should not be higher than the balance of the silo - Silo._total[ISilo.AssetType.Protected].assets. \
+  Implementation: rule `VS_silo_getLiquidity_less_equal_balance`

 ### State Transitions